 Breathtaking scenery and fantastic journeys by mainline and steam railways; this tour takes in the very best of northern scotland from our base in inverness - the gateway to your Highland adventure.

-After a tour of Glasgow and Edinburgh and a journey on the Bo'ness & Kinneil Railway, we board MS Marco Polo and head for Iceland.
+After a tour of Glasgow and Edinburgh, we board MS Marco Polo and head for Iceland.
 Our journey takes us to the isolated Faroe Islands before exploring the fjords and glaciers of volcanic Iceland, the beautiful Westmann Islands and the magnificent landscape of the Orkney Islands.

 Celebrate the New Year in the dramatic surroundings of Glenborrodale Castle, nestled deep in the Scottish Highlands.
 Travel on the West Highland Line and indulge in mouth-watering cuisine on this festive holiday.